Fall-2022-CodePath-Android-Team-26/TechPrep/README.md

   - Choose certain topics to work on
 - RecyclerView of the list of questions
   - Display programming questions
-- Clicking a question brings up Artifact?
+- Clicking a question brings up activity?
   - Lists the question and multiple choice options

 ### 3. Navigation